stigrlm/game_of_life/README.txt

 Classes implemented:
-InputHandler - handles command lines input to the script Game - game instance configures world and controls run of the game World - contains cells in numpy array and have methods that evaluate each round Cell - simple class that holds info whether cell is alive or dead
+InputHandler - handles command lines input to the script Game - game instance configures world and controls run of the game World - contains cells in numpy array and has methods that evaluate each round Cell - simple class that holds info whether cell is alive or dead

-Game can be run using run_game.py script, with option to specify 3 input paramters:
+Game can be run using run_game.py script, with option to specify 4 input paramters:
 --world_size      how many cells will be on each side (between 10-50, default 30)

 --live_density    proportion of alive cells at the beginning (between 0-1. default 0.5)